IvyLeagueAdmission.com

 1. To encourage applicants who meet the stringent admissions criteria

-2. To discourage non-competitive applicants whose needs are better served by less selective schools or alternative career paths
+2. To discourage non-competitive applicants whose needs are better served by less selective schools

 4. To describe the relevance of SAT scores, including the mathematical formula used to determine admission "cutoffs"